isomerpages/ogp/_about-us/pm/syan.md

   * Provided PM people management and coaching over >10 OGP products

-  * Worked with the TFPG team to assess >12 agencies for incubating satellite tech teams
+  * Worked with the Tech for Public Good team to assess >12 agencies for incubating satellite tech teams
 quote: ""
 linkedinId: ""